Triston Casas Preview, Player Props: Red Sox vs. Astros

 Triston Casas At The Plate

-- Among qualified hitters, he ranks 93rd in batting average, while his on-base percentage ranks 31st and he is 36th in slugging.
+- Among qualified hitters in MLB play, he ranks 80th in batting average, 27th in on-base percentage, and 30th in slugging.

-- Casas has had at least one RBI in 29.7% of his games this season (33 of 111), with two or more RBI 14 times (12.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 34 games this year (29.6%), Casas has picked up an RBI, and in 15 of those games (13.0%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 47 games this year (42.3%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.